lineCode/webrtc-datachannels/README.md

 WEBRTC - Some software frameworks, voice and video codecs require end-users, distributors and manufacturers to pay patent royalties to use the intellectual property within the software technology and/or codec.
 Google is not charging royalties for WebRTC and its components including the codecs it supports (VP8 for video and iSAC and iLBC for audio).
 For more information, see the License page.
 LUA - MIT
 LuaJIT - MIT
-QT - If you dynamically link the library, you do not need to share any of your source code

-## QT license

 TODO: remove QT
 QT - If you dynamically link the library, you do not need to share any of your source code https://stackoverflow.com/a/41642717